Annual Notification and Compliance

 MoNetwork: Based in St. Louis, offers hepatitis and HIV testing, naloxone distribution and overdose education, safe sex items, and syringe services.

 The UM System's Employee Assistance Program (EAP) is a confidential, professional service provided to all employees, their families, retirees, and organizational work units.
 The EAP provides a variety of services to help employees influenced by a range of personal concerns or stressors.
 The EAP also assists work units and the larger organization to improve quality and productivity.
-View the Employee Assistance Program Overview flyer here, or learn more from the website at umsystem.edu/totalrewards/benefits/eap.
+Learn more from the website at umsystem.edu/totalrewards/benefits/eap.

 Student Well-Being: 573-341-4211, wellbeing@mst.edu204 Norwood Hall